jonathan-daniel/ModernDesignPatterns/SingletonPattern/README.md

 # Singleton Pattern

-For when you for some reason need a singleton.
+For when you for some reason need a singleton. **I don't recommend using this but added it for completeness.**
 This is thread-safe due to [Magic Statics](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2008/n2660.htm).

 Supported from VC++2015 and GCC C++11.